bilbo443/BILBBET/PRESEASON_TESTING.md

       review whatever it flags.
 - [ ] **Re-run the full internal-consistency sweep** across all 9 core data
       files (the one done tonight) one more time, since several files will have changed across Phases 1-3.
+Worth doing fresh close to kickoff regardless of the reliability sweep above — that one confirmed things were correct as of 2026-08-20, not as of whenever this actually gets read.
 - [ ] **Confirm the manual publish flow start to finish**, once, with whatever the real sheet looks like closest to kickoff: real run → PR → review `futures-publishable.json` → copy into `data/futures.json`